Role

 ✏️ make the map easily accessible from anywhere on the page while scrolling

-These findings indicated what our users wanted and I was able to easily get buy-in from my team.
+These findings indicated what our customers wanted and I was able to easily get buy-in from my team.

 Sort, Map & Filtering